bdubyapee/akrios-frontend/readme.md

 # Akrios-II Front End

-Akrios-II is a Multi-User Dungeon(MUD) written entirely in Python 3.  **This** project is the front end for Akrios-II which accepts Telnet, "Secure Telnet", and SSH connections for client connectivity.
-This front end facilitates input/output between the MUD engine and clients and also provides MSSP protocol for clients and "MUD Crawlers".
+Akrios-II is a Multi-User Dungeon(MUD) written entirely in Python 3.  **This** project is the front end for Akrios-II which accepts Telnet, "Secure Telnet", and SSH connections for client connectivity and provides communication to the mud engine via JSON over websockets.
+This fron end  also provides MSSP protocol for clients and "MUD Crawlers".

 The front end is built using the Python asyncio module and aims to be concurrent.
 Both Akrios-II and this front end require Python 3.8+.